 If the sum of UL is greater than the subscribed slice-UL-AMBR, or the sum of DL is greater than the subscribed slice-DL-AMBR, PCF will decide whether to pre-empt existing GBR flow for the new one based on ARP as defined in Clause 5.7.2.2 of TS23501.
 If old flow is pre-empty for new flow, the authorized Slice-UL-AMBR and Slice-DL-AMBR of the S-NSSAI of the UE will be set to the remaining of subscribed slice-AMBR regarding the new GBR flow.
 If not, the establishment request will be rejected and the limit for Non-GBR flows stays the same.

 The authorized Slice-UL-AMBR of the S-NSSAI of the UE will be sent to UE for enforcement.
 The authorized Slice-DL-AMBR of the S-NSSAI of the UE will be sent to UPF for enforcement.
 (R)AN responsible for the enforcement for GBR traffic, i.e. reserving resource for new flows while terminating old flows if indicated by PCF.

+To assure the accuracy of data limitation control, the proposed method is based on the assumption that, the network selects the same SMF/UPF/PCF for all the sessions of the same S-NSSAI per UE.
+It is recommended to add some subscribed information (e.g. slice data rate limitation requirement identification) in UDM for certain UE that means selecting the same SMF for all PDU sessions with certain S-NSSAI.
+When such UE initiate a PDU session establishment request, AMF selects the same SMF for the UE based on the subscribed information of the UE in UDM and passes the relevant information to SMF，thus SMF selects the same PCF and UPF for all the PDU sessions of the same S-NSSAI per UE.

+NOTE: The way for AMF to choose the same SMF for all PDU sessions per UE by the subscription information in UDM has been specified in TS23.501.This solution has taken such way, and extend to the all PDU sessions per UE per Slice.

 6.13.3 Procedures

-The following takes a PDU session modification with new GBR flow to illustrate the procedure of Slice-UL-AMBR and Slice-DL-AMBR enforcement.
+The following takes a PDU session establishment/modification with new GBR flow to illustrate the procedure of Slice-UL-AMBR and Slice-DL-AMBR enforcement.

+Suppose when a UE initiates a PDU session establishment request, it carries a capability identifier indicating that the UE supports rate limitation function for non-GBR data traffic, and SMF stores this capability identifier for UE.